![]() |

 amenities.

-The beaches in Cozumel is the "Zona Federal".
+The beaches of Cozumel are within the "Zona Federal".
 By law, the first 20 meters (65.6 feet) of the beachfront is public land.
-In fact, there are a few properties who have blocked off their beaches or somehow have managed to restrict entrance.
-Most of the hotels are very receptive to people using their beaches since this usually invites business for them by way of their facilities such as restaurants, stores, dive services, etc.
+In spite of the law, there are a few properties who have blocked off their beaches or somehow have managed to restrict entrance.
+Most of the hotels are very receptive to people using their beaches since this usually invites business for them by way of their facilities such as restaurants, stores, dive services, etc. The all inclusive hotels pay to restrict access yet allow people to cross through the property They do not have access to the beaches, and ammenities offered by the Hotel.

 Going east from the Pemex gas station on Ave.
 Benito Juarez will take you to the other side.
 (Make sure you do not take rental vehicles up the road to the north —(or left) — from where the paved road gets to the other side of the island.
 This is specifically prohibited by your car-rental contract and you can be fined) The paved road leads you south along the ocean-front on the east side of the island, makes a loop along the south side, then heads north along the west side, leading you back to the heart of downtown San Miguel.